xde-mcp/mastra/docs/README.md

 Mastra is built on [Nextra](https://nextra.site/docs) and therefore we use custom components that `Nextra` provides which includes `callouts`, `Tabs` e.t.c

-You can find the full list [here](https://nextra.site/docs/built-ins)
+You can find the full list [on the nextra site](https://nextra.site/docs/built-ins)

 ### Guidelines